Known4225/turtle/README.md

 # To Do
 - Alignment options for switches
-- Change textbox text color to text highlight or complement
 - Fix misjudged dropdown on certain alignments
-- Fix some letters escaping dropdown
+- Upward dropdown and context
 - Logarithmic and Exponential sliders
 - List stride sort
 - Cleanup Win32Tcp